superblaubeere27/obfuscator/README.md

 - Run `git status` to see which files you've changed
 - Run `git add [file name]` for each of the files you want to submit your changes to
 - Do `git commit -m "[A description of the changes]"`
+- And finally `git push` to upload your changes to GitHub

 ##### 4. Pull Request